 - Complete the Online Non-Degree High School Dual Enrollment Application

 - Submit a current Official High School transcript indicating a minimum cumulative GPA of 2.50 (on a 4.0 scale).
-Applicants whose cumulative GPA is below 2.50 may be considered by the HSDEP committee; in which case additional supporting materials would be required for consideration.
+Applicants whose cumulative GPA is below 2.50 may be considered by the High School Dual Enrollment Program committee; in which case additional supporting materials would be required for consideration.

 - Complete the required English & Math Wonderlic admissions placement tests.

-- All applicants to HSDEP must complete the English placement assessment.
+- All applicants to the High School Dual Enrollment program must complete the English placement assessment.

-- The Math placement test is required to be taken when applicable to the above listed course(s).
+- The Math placement test is required to be taken for applicable courses.

-- To be eligible to participate in the HSDEP, students MUST place into English 101 or higher on the Wonderlic English placement test.
+- To be eligible to participate in the Dual Enrollment, students MUST place into English 101 or higher on the Wonderlic English placement test.

 - When the Math placement is required, students MUST place into Math 104 or higher on the placement test

-- Submit the HSDEP disclosure that includes student, high school designee and parent/guardian signatures.
+- Submit the High School Dual Enrollment program disclosure that includes student, high school designee and parent/guardian signatures.

-- Approval of Bay State College HSDEP committee to participate in the program.
+- Approval of Bay State College High School Dual Enrollment program committee to participate in the program.

 How do I enroll?